camspiers/snap/README.md

 ### `snap.config`

-`snap.config` offers a easy API for creating functions that call `snap.run` with sensible configuration.
-It is merely and API that provides a terse API for generating functions that call `snap.run`.
+`snap.config` offers a terse API for creating functions that call `snap.run` with sensible configuration.

 ### `snap.run`